 If your institution is considering offering any of its programs with required fieldwork in the online format, refer to the framework below outlining considerations and strategies for the planning, execution, and maintenance stages to anticipate and overcome potential obstacles.

-If your institution is interested in offering programs with fieldwork requirements online but isn’t sure it has the resources, capacity, or expertise to do so effectively, Wiley Education Services can help.
+If your institution is interested in offering programs with fieldwork requirements online but isn’t sure it has the resources, capacity, or expertise to do so effectively, we can help.
 We’ve assisted many higher education institutions with developing a plan to support students in securing field placements for their online programs.

 To learn more about other commonly asked online learning questions, check out our resources page for additional suggestions and information.